 Cleaning Patches

-Cleaning patches are simple cotton patches used to wipe down your gun.
+Cleaning patches are simple cotton patches I use to wipe down my gun.
 They can be used by hand to clean the chamber, or used with an adapter to clean the barrel.

 Cleaning Brush